Part 2. How to Manage Your Infrastructure as Code

 Here are a few exercises you can try at home to go deeper:

 • What happens if you run the Bash script a second time?
-Do you get an error?
-If so, why?
+Why?

-• How would you have to tweak the script if you wanted to run multiple EC2 instances?
+• How do you change the script to run multiple EC2 instances?

-When you’re done experimenting with this script, you should manually undeploy the EC2 instance by finding it in the EC2 Console: check the top right corner to make sure you’re in the same region used by the script (us-east-2), then on the Instances page, look for the instance ID the script outputs at the end, click "Instance state," and choose "Terminate instance" in the drop down, as shown in Figure 19.
+When you’re done experimenting with this script, you should manually undeploy the EC2 instance as shown in Figure 9.
 This ensures that your account doesn’t start accumulating any unwanted charges.

 How Ad Hoc Scripts Stack Up

-Below is a list of criteria, which I’ll refer to as the IaC category criteria in this blog post, that you can use to compare different categories of IaC tools.
+Below is a list of criteria, which I’ll refer to as the IaC category criteria, that you can use to compare different categories of IaC tools.
 In this section, I’ll flush out how ad hoc scripts stack up according to the IaC category criteria; in later sections, you’ll see how the other IaC categories perform along the same criteria, giving you a consistent way to compare the different options.

 CRUD